4 Ways you can Repurpose Video Content

 2) Add your Facebook Profile (or video link) as the website (a way to contact you)

 3) Use relevant hashtags – consider using the All Hashtags website to generate the top ones for you

 #4 Repurpose Video Content to Facebook or Instagram Stories

 Consider this last tip for repurposing video content a 2-for-1.
-There are a few options with repurposing your video content here.
-As we mentioned above when it came to the Instagram feed, we suggested using a still image or the Top 5 Tips .. image.
-The beauty about the stories options, is you can also use video.
-Here are a few ways to get your content on these platforms in only minutes …
+There are a few options for repurposing your video content here.
+As I mentioned above, when it came to the Instagram feed, I suggested using a still image or the Top 5 Tips image.

 Boom!
 Video Content repurposed again!

 Final Thoughts on Ways to Repurpose Video Content